 - Never Treat the Individual Like a Child: Make sure to never talk down to the person.
 Even though you may be attempting to be helpful, it can come across as belittling.

 - Dealing with Difficult Behaviors: It’s essential to identify what prompted a behavior.
 Was the person fatigued?
 Did too much noise bring about anxiety?
 Was a particular routine broken?
 If possible, prevent those triggers to help avoid the problem behaviors.

 - Be Sensitive to Powerful Emotions: Understand that the person may become more aggravated or irritated, or might be more sensitive than before the injury.
 Consider that many things which used to be second nature now demand a great deal of work to accomplish.

 - Offer Hope and Motivation: Celebrate each and every achievement.
 Every moment of progress, however small, is a victory.
 New developments and stories of healing are happening every day.
 No one person’s recovery is like another.

 - Get Support: You cannot be your loved one’s sole support system.
 The person will reap benefits from a variety of specialists and online or local support groups.
 Furthermore, as a family caregiver, it’s crucial that you understand how stressful life can be and to find support services for yourself as well.

-CareFor, providers of best home health Georgetown, TX & the surrounding area has to offer, can provide specialized care for those who’ve experienced a traumatic brain injury.
+CareFor, Georgetown home health services provers for the surrounding areas, can provide specialized care for those who’ve experienced a traumatic brain injury.
 Contact us by calling our team at (512) 338-4533 for a trusted caregiver to provide quality post traumatic brain injury care.